imgproxy/imgproxy/docs/image_formats_support.md

 ## ICO support

 imgproxy supports ICO only when using libvips 8.7.0+ compiled with ImageMagick support.
 Official imgproxy Docker image supports ICO out of the box.

+## SVG support

+imgproxy supports SVG sources without limitations, but SVG results are not supported when the source image is not SVG.

+When the source image is SVG and the SVG result is requested, imgproxy returns source image without modifications.

 ## HEIC support